 Safe driving practices are as defined in the road code for heavy vehicle drivers.
+An urban road means a road in a built-up area.

 The truck loading code refers to the code within the road code for heavy vehicle drivers.